united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 #### Generating the contextualized messages
 The goal is to convert messages under the `processValue` and the `processValueString` topics, containing all relevant data, into messages under the topic `productTag`, `productTagString` and `addParentToChild`.
-The latter messages contain AID's which hold the contextualization information.
+The latter messages contain AID's which hold the contextualization information - they are tied to a single product.

-The implementation of the generation of the above mentioned messages with contextualized information (information tied to individual products) is up to the user and depends heavily on the specific process.
+The implementation of the generation of the above mentioned messages with contextualized information is up to the user and depends heavily on the specific process.
 To help with this we want to present a general logic and talk about the advantages and disadvantages of it:

 #### General steps: